 Inspector scheduled: A qualified inspector will be allocated to your inspection order and will contact you to schedule in a date and time that suits you both.

-Inspection conducted: The inspector will conduct a comprehensive safety inspection, covering a checklist of more than 100 safety issues for your home or investment property.
+Inspection conducted: The inspector will conduct a comprehensive safety inspection, covering a checklist of more than 100 safety issues for your home.

 Report delivery: You will receive an easy to read comprehensive report usually 24 hours after your inspection detailing risks identified, photos of inspected areas and recommended actions to address hazards identified.